Career Development & Employability Manager

 - Problem Solving

-24 days per annum
+24 Days per annum pro rata

-Note: The functions and responsibilities assigned to the Careers Assistant are based on the current stated role and objectives of the College.
+Note: The functions and responsibilities assigned to Careers Assistant are based on the current stated role and objectives of the College.
 These functions and responsibilities may alter in line with any change in the role and objectives of the College.

 The successful applicant will be subject to Garda Vetting and must not have any convictions under the Sex Offenders Act 2001.

 We would like to assure you that protecting confidentiality is our number one priority.
 You can expect that all enquires, applications and all aspects of the proceedings are treated as strictly confidential and are not disclosed to anyone, outside those directly involved in that aspect of the process.

 In submitting a completed Curriculum Vitae and supporting documentation, candidates are declaring:

 - That all the particulars furnished in their application are true and correct without omission and that they are aware of the qualifications and particulars for this position.